shader-slang/spec/specification/expressions.md

 ```

 Note:
-A prefix operator expression is semantically equivalent to a call expression to a function matching the operator, except that lookup for the function name only considers function declarations marked with the \code{prefix} modifier.
+A prefix operator expression is semantically equivalent to a call expression to a function matching the operator, except that lookup for the function name only considers function declarations marked with the `prefix` modifier.

 Issue: The notation here needs a way to express the restrictions on lookup that are used for prefix/postfix operator names.